cdktf/cdktf-provider-consul/docs/preparedQuery.csharp.md

 - *Type:* string

+The datacenter to use.
+This overrides the agent's default datacenter and the datacenter in the provider setup.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.17.0/docs/resources/prepared_query#datacenter PreparedQuery#datacenter}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.18.0/docs/resources/prepared_query#datacenter PreparedQuery#datacenter}

 ---